Collect-Theta/collect-theta/README.md

 # Collect Theta

 This is a site that will helps users collect theta by providing free options trading and automated options strategies that users can customize to fit their investing strategies.
-Users must be exerpeinced option traders to use this app.
+Users must be experienced option traders to use this app.

 ## Links